History of Ugo Humbert in Timeline

 2024: Rolex Paris Masters

-In 2024, Ugo Humbert, seeded 15th at the Rolex Paris Masters, achieved notable success.
-He defeated Brandon Nakashima and Marcos Giron to advance to the third round.
-He then upset Carlos Alcaraz in three sets, securing his place in the Masters 1000 quarterfinal.
-Humbert continued his impressive run by defeating Jordan Thompson and Karen Khachanov, reaching his eighth final and first at the Masters 1000 level.
-He ultimately lost to Alexander Zverev in the final.
+In 2024, Ugo Humbert, seeded 15th at the Rolex Paris Masters, advanced to the third round by defeating Brandon Nakashima and Marcos Giron.
+He then upset Carlos Alcaraz in three sets, reaching his third Masters 1000 quarterfinal.
+He went on to beat Jordan Thompson and Karen Khachanov, reaching his eighth final and his first at a Masters 1000 level, where he lost to Alexander Zverev.

 2025: Split with Chardy and Martin Takes Over

-In early 2025, Ugo Humbert amicably split with Jérémy Chardy, and Fabrice Martin took over as his coach.
-Martin began his coaching career as the French team captain at the 2025 United Cup, in which Humbert participated.
+In early 2025, Ugo Humbert amicably split with Jérémy Chardy, and Fabrice Martin took over as coach.
+Martin started his coaching career as the French team captain at the 2025 United Cup, in which Humbert participated.